Congratulations on your admission to Eugene Lang College!

 - Once submitted, an academic advisor will review your courses, and then respond with any feedback or important reminders, and possibly some alternate courses to consider.
 If your course selections are approved, the advisor will include your PIN to register online.
 Please allow 3-5 business days for an advisor response.

-- With your PIN to register, log into MyNewSchool, and register for your classes.
+- With your PIN for registration, log into MyNewSchool, and register for your classes.
 Once in MyNewSchool, click on the tab labeled "Student" near the menu bar, and you will notice a link on the lefthand side, "Register for Classes."
 Click on the link to register, select the upcoming Fall 2014 semester, enter the PIN you received from the advisor, and you should be all ready to register with your CRNs.
 We also recommend you keep the list of 10-12 choices, in case you decide later to change your schedule and need alternatives.